Marlboro Ads

 1

 Full color 9 1/2" x 13" ad for their Filter Cigarettes.
 This ad has a picture of a large man wearing western clothes and a serious look on his face while clasping his hands in front of him, smoking a Marlboro and leaning back against the sides of a fence.
-The had tells you to "Come to where the flavor is.
-Come to Marlboro Country".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad tells you to "Come to where the flavor is.
+Come to Marlboro Country" and assures you that "You get a lot to like with a Marlboro - filter, flavor, pack or box"..

 September 16, 1966